 France’s main aim is to improve public health and international health security.
 That is why, in coordination with its partners, it has developed a fruitful strategic partnership with WHO

-While serving its term on the WHO Executive Council (May 2015-May 2018), France strove to strengthen international health security, by focusing on the implementation of International Health Regulations (IHR)
+In the context of the Covid-19 pandemic, France is striving to strengthen international health security, by focusing on the full implementation of International Health Regulations (IHR)

 France supports the action of WHO, which is central and vital to a global and coordinated response to the pandemic.

 "The World Health Organization is a pillar of the multilateral order which was founded in the wake of the Second World War and is now the only truly universal public health organization.
 It is therefore essential in efforts to confront a pandemic, which is, by nature, itself universal.”
 (Jean-Yves le Drian, 29/04/2020)